Surfaces and their Profile Curves: fold curves

-Profile curves play an important role in the imaging, visualization and reconstruction of an object in 3-dimensions.
-They are referred to by a variety of terms, including the {\em contour generator}, {\em critical set}, {\em rim}, and {\em outline} of a surface.
-In some contexts, such as with images of transparent objects, the profile curves are clearly visible while the rest of the surface is not clearly seen.
-Thus profile curves play an important role in image analysis and surface reconstruction.
-The {\em profile curve projection}, the projection to the plane of a profile curve, is variously called the {\em apparent contour}, {\em occluding contour}, {\em silhouette} or {\em extremal boundary} of the surface \cite{BoyerBerger, CipollaBlake, FukudaYamamoto, Giblin, Pignoni, PlantingaVegter, VaillantFaugeras}.
+Fold curves play an important role in the imaging, visualization and reconstruction of objects in 3-dimensions.
+In different settings the fold curves are called the {\em contour generator}, {\em profile curves}, {\em critical set}, {\em rim}, or {\em outline} of a surface.
+The apparent contour is also referred to as the {\em branch set}, {\em occluding contour}, {\em silhouette} or {\em extremal boundary} of a surface projection \cite{GG, BoyerBerger, CipollaBlake, FukudaYamamoto, Giblin, Pignoni, PlantingaVegter, VaillantFaugeras}.
+In images of transparent objects fold curves can remain visible while the rest of the surface is unseen; see Figure~\ref{profileseg}.
+Fold curves also appear in the visualization of embedded surfaces in $\R^4$, which can be described by first projecting to $\R^3$ and then to the plane \cite{Carter}.

-The {\em reconstruction problem} seeks to reconstruct a surface in $\R^3$ (up to some equivalence) from the full collection of profile curve projections.
-Generally this cannot be done without additional data, such as a labeling indicating the number of sheets above each arc, and then the problem can be solved algorithmically \cite{Bellettini}.
-Profile curves also play a role in understanding surfaces in $\R^4$ which can be projected first to $\R^3$ and then to the plane \cite{Carter}.

-Our focus is rather different, centering on the relationship between a profile curve and the isotopy type of its generating surface.
-We work in two settings, topological and geometric.

-We first ask what surfaces can generate a profile curve with a given knot type.
-As an example, the knotted torus in Figure~\ref{trefoils} has two parallel profile curves, each a trefoil knot.
-This might suggest that knotted surfaces always generate knotted profile curves but this is far from true.
-In Section~\ref{knotted} we show that any genus-$g$ surface, no matter how convoluted its embedding in $\R^3$, is isotopic to a surface whose profile curves form an unlink with $g+1$ components.
-So any surface can be deformed so that it generates a collection of profile curves forming an unlink.

-We then ask if it is possible for unknotted surfaces to generate knotted profile curves.
-In Section~\ref{unknotted} we show that this is always possible, and can even be achieved with a surface of smallest possible genus.
-Theorem~\ref{writhe} states that given a smooth curve $\gamma$ embedded on a surface in $\R^3$, we can isotop the curve and the surface so that the the curve becomes a profile curve.
-Moreover this can be done without moving the curve $\gamma$ if and only if a simple obstruction vanishes.
-Thus there is no general connection between the isotopy class of a profile curve and that of a surface that generates it, but there is an obstruction to obtaining a particular geometric realization of a curve.
-In Section~\ref{curvescusps} we extend this result to curves whose projections have cusps.

-In Section~\ref{restrictions} we give some applications of these results.
-As a consequence of Theorem~\ref{writhe}, we show that the unknotted curve in Figure~\ref{figeight}, which can be embedded on a sphere and also on a knotted torus, cannot be a profile curve for either of these surfaces.

-In contrast, the knotted curve in Figure~\ref{profiletrefoil} can be realized as a profile curve for either a knotted or an unknotted torus.

-Observations of this type are of interest when studying surfaces of unknown topology using images that reveal their profile curves.
-For example, if an image seen through a microscope exhibits a profile curve of the type shown in Figure~\ref{figeight}, then it follows that the generating surface is not homeomorphic to a 2-sphere.
-In addition, we can conclude that the generating surface is not a knotted torus.